 Why Does My Toothache Hurt Worse at Night?

 Your toothache may hurt worse at night because you have fewer distractions from the pain or you’re unconsciously grinding your teeth.
-There are also other reasons why you’re experiencing pain—all of which you should discuss with your dentist.
+There are also other reasons why you’re experiencing pain—all of which you should discuss with one of our Grand Rapids dentists.

 Here’s why your toothache could be hurting worse at night.

 A toothache is your body’s way of telling you something is wrong.
 That’s why it’s important that you call our office at the first twinge of dental pain.
 Otherwise, the problem could worsen and require more intensive care.

 During your appointment, one of our dentists will examine the inside of your mouth and take X-rays.
 From this information, we’ll be able to diagnose and treat the source of your dental pain.